Field experiment on eBay

 Collaborators: Ian Krajbich

-Skills: Data Cleaning, Field Experiment, Linear and Logistic Mixed Effects Regressions
+Methods: Data Cleaning, Field Experiment, Linear and Logistic Mixed Effects Regressions

 🔭 About

-One of my previous projects using observational eBay data showed that seller’s and buyer’s response times on eBay varies with how good the offer is, namely responders are fast ( 🐇 ) to reject ( 👎 ) bad offers and slow ( 🐢 ) to reject ( 👎 ) good offers and they are fast ( 🐇 ) to accept ( 👍 ) good offers and slow ( 🐢 ) to accept ( 👍 ) bad offers.
+One of my previous projects (eBay observational study) using observational eBay data showed that seller’s and buyer’s response times on eBay varies with how good the offer is, namely responders are fast ( 🐇 ) to reject ( 👎 ) bad offers and slow ( 🐢 ) to reject ( 👎 ) good offers and they are fast ( 🐇 ) to accept ( 👍 ) good offers and slow ( 🐢 ) to accept ( 👍 ) bad offers.
 Although we controlled for possible confounding factors such as seller and item characteristics, we wanted to know if this results reflected a causal relationship between offer size and response times (RTs).
 So we decided to run a field experiment on eBay to test this idea by acting as buyers and making random offers to sellers on eBay.